mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

 #### halfExpand halfTrunc rounding

 `halfExpand` and `halfTrunc` are similar.
-In both cases values above the half-increment are rounded by expanded away from zero, and values below the half-increment are truncated towards zero.
+In both cases, values above the half-increment are rounded by expanding away from zero, and values below the half-increment are truncated towards zero.
-The only difference is that for values _on_ the half way increment they follow the rounding implied by their names: `halfTrunc` rounds towards zero, while `halfExpand` rounds away from zero.
+The only difference is that for values _on_ the half-way increment, they follow the rounding implied by their names: `halfTrunc` rounds towards zero, while `halfExpand` rounds away from zero.

 This is demonstrated by the following code: